 The bakery at this popular sandwich joint does some of the best rugelach I've had in recent memory.
-During my visit this week, the strudel-like pastry was stuffed with a sweet raspberry filling, with pink sugar crystals on top.
 Beyond Bread also does challah bread on Fridays.

 Ellice’s pro tip: While Andi rightfully is hyping their rugelach, it’s important to note that at 11 a.m. on Fridays, you can pick up BABKA in addition to challah.
 Yes, please!
 Additionally, rugelach is only available around the holidays.
-Beyond Bread’s tentative schedule is to bake only their raspberry rugelach between Dec.
-3-24, 2021.
+Beyond Bread will bake only their raspberry rugelach until Christmas this year.

 Bubbe’s Fine Bagels

 Tucson has an infamous dearth of bagels.
-The Bagel Joint used to be the go-to, but they are temporarily closed as they seek a new location.
 Luckily, Bubbe’s Fine Bagels has taken up the banner.
 Their lox bagel is transcendent.
 If only Andi were here to try it out!